zenodshin/motivation-dark/readme.md

 ==============

 A chrome extension that replaces your chrome new tab page with your ever-rising age, on a dark background.
+Based off of maccmans [motivation](https://github.com/maccman/motivation)

 ## About